 Fun fact: If you don’t know what krummholz is, it’s stunted groves of tightly growing conifer typical to cold alpine regions.
 Growing low and densely helps it to thrive in snows, wind, and other such harsh conditions

 Soon enough, Doug emerged from his tent.
 All that remained was to break camp, enjoy some coffee and breakfast, and talk about our return to a place where one visit is simply not enough!

 The walk back was leisurely, with plenty of time for more photography and to closely examine the geology of the region as well as the plant life.

-Back at the truck, we decided to drive out first as we were concerned there might be a lot of vehicles driving the narrow road in.
+Back at the truck, we decided to drive out immediately, as we were concerned there might be a lot of vehicles driving the narrow road in on a weekend.
 That turned out to be very true, it was a veritable thoroughfare on this Saturday morning!
 As we exited the logging road there was a group of backpackers milling about, and I later found out that one of them was someone I knew, though not until later on.
 Small world, as they say!

 Credit the 1966 song ” California Dreamin’ ” by The Mamas and The Papas, for the borrowed title of this tale.
 All day that tune had happened to be running through my mind, for whatever reason.
 This was, to sum it up, one the more enjoyable trips I’ve been on the last few years, and highly recommended.

 Thanks also to my good friend Gerry, whose indomitable spirit and determination to get people into the mountains to discover new friends and experiences was largely responsible for my introduction to this part of the world seven years ago.
 This one’s for you, buddy!